-In-Edit Barcelona and Kickstarter partnered in 2019 to launch “In Progress”, an international call open to creators of musical documentaries seeking additional funding to complete their projects.
-The candidates, selected during 2020 and 2021, have received the support of Kickstarter and In-Edit to build and promote their campaigns.
+In-Edit Barcelona and Kickstarter partnered in 2019 to launch “In Progress”, an international open call for music documentary filmmakers seeking additional funding to complete their projects.
+The candidates, selected during 2020 and 2021, have received support from Kickstarter and In-Edit to build and promote their campaign.

 (Aaron Trinder, UK)

 UK, 1990.
 The initial euphoria of acid house raves has waned after the government crackdown.
 The energy, creativity and promise of the Second Summer of Love meet head-on speculation from the movement and commercial parties that charge a 50-quid entry fee.

 With the economic slump, the dream seems to be over … but all is not as it seems.
 A new underground emerges with a radical idea.
 Why not take these gatherings beyond weekend hedonism?
 Could the hierarchy between attendees and organizers be eliminated?
 Why not turn them into free parties?

 Autonomous sound systems like that of the anarchist collective DIY from Nottingham (with its motto “Everyone is welcome”) or the secretive Spiral Tribe of London are beginning to emerge across the country.

 Pablo Hasél, a 33-year-old rapper, is a Spanish artist who has been sentenced to prison.
 The accusation: criticizing the monarchy and denouncing police violence through songs and Tweets.

 The Supreme Court considers that Twitter, the social network on which he published personal opinions about Juan Carlos I, is “an ideal means to provoke violent reactions”, but many people – especially the artistic community – believe that Hasél is protected by freedom of expression.
 While the emeritus King, under investigation for possible tax crimes, enjoys free will, Hasél faces the inescapable fate of jail.